jovotech/jovo-framework/docs/04_app-logic/02_data/README.md

 ## Logging

-When you’re using a local webhook (see [`jovo webhook`](../../03_app-configuration/02_server/webhook.md#jovo-webhook './server/webhook#jovo-webhook')), it’s easy to use logging for debugging, like this:
+When you're using a local webhook (see [`jovo webhook`](../../03_app-configuration/02_server/webhook.md#jovo-webhook './server/webhook#jovo-webhook')), it's easy to use logging for debugging, like this:

 ```javascript
 console.log('This is going to appear in the logs');